aimeerivers/aimeerivers.github.io/_posts/2023-01-31-aligning-images-taken-at-different-times.md

 ## Hugin

 What i needed was a way of choosing the match points myself.
 I remembered [Hugin](https://hugin.sourceforge.io/), an open-source photo tool i used to use to stitch panoramas together.
 That had a way of matching common elements between photos.
-What if that could be used for layering similar photos taken at a different time?
+What if that could be used for layering similar photos taken at a different times?

 I installed Hugin and loaded the images.